-UA's track record in educating and training baccalaureate-level graduates in high-demand areas such as education, nursing and engineering is a good one.
-But more opportunities in specific workforce niches must be explored.
+UA's track record in educating and training baccalaureate-level graduates in high-demand areas such as education, nursing and engineering is strong.
+But more opportunities in specific workforce niches need to be explored.
 Associate degrees are often required because employers today want critical thinkers as well as technical experts who can manage their logistics and operate their technology.

-To ensure UA graduates are preferred in the hiring process for Alaska jobs, UA must work closely with the Alaska Department of Labor and Workforce Development, local industry and local communities.
-They will help us identify how many, where and what those future jobs will look like, so UA can plan, design and resource the customized workforce education and training programs Alaska needs the most.
+To ensure UA graduates are preferred in the hiring process for Alaska jobs, UA continues to work closely with the Alaska Department of Labor and Workforce Development, local industry and local communities.
+They are the partners who will help us identify how many, where and what those future jobs will look like, so UA can plan, design and resource the customized workforce education and training programs Alaska needs the most.

 Issue and Effect Statements

 The Issue statements below address compelling concerns raised by Alaskans through more than 80 listening sessions conducted by the University of Alaska.
 The Effect statements associated with each Issue statement express what UA intends to achieve as a high-performing education institution.

 ISSUE A: Declining oil production suggests a significant degree of uncertainty in state funding for higher education for the next few years.
 At the same time, the state is facing additional needs for workforce education, employee training, community outreach and research.
 UA must work more pro-actively with its partners to identify the contributions that both UA and its partners must commit to meet those needs.